 If it is determined the other party was at fault in the accident, his or her insurance company with work with you to compensate you for your damaged vehicle and personal injury.
 This is usually completed through a sequence of negotiations.
 Remember that this is something the insurance companies do every day.
 Unless you have handled hundreds of motor vehicle collision cases, you will have no real idea about what your claim is actually worth.
 You should not attempt to negotiate with the insurance company yourself.
 Hire an experienced accident attorney to help you maximize your recovery.

 An attorney can represent you for both your property and your injury claim, but more often than not, he or she will have an area of expertise.
 Likewise, you may want or need to involve an attorney in the property claim negotiations, but might request assistance from an injury lawyer to assist you in your PIP, BI, UM, or UIM claim.
 A qualified injury attorney will be well-versed in Florida law related to these types of claims, and he or she will be familiar with the applicable statute of limitations related to your claim.

 Florida Injury Lawyer

-Michael T. Flanagan, Esq. has represented hundreds of Florida drivers for their personal injury claims, and he has what it takes to aggressively represent you, as well.
+Our team has represented hundreds of Florida drivers for their personal injury claims, and has what it takes to aggressively represent you, as well.
 Our firm is committed to helping you get the compensation you deserve for your injury, inconvenience, pain, and suffering.
-To request a free case evaluation and to learn more about how we can help, contact our office today!
+To request a free case evaluation and to learn more about how we can help, contact our office today.